Energy-momentum tensor from the Yang-Mills gradient flow: Acknowledgements

 \section{Acknowledgements}

 The possibility that the Yang--Mills gradient flow (or the Wilson flow) can be useful for defining the energy--momentum tensor in lattice gauge theory was originally suggested to me by Etsuko Itou.
 I would like to thank her for enlightening discussions.
 I would also like to thank Martin L\"uscher for a clarifying remark on the precise meaning of~Eq.~\eqref{eq:(3.8)}.
+I am grateful to Hiroki Makino for his help in finding errors in the one-loop calculation in previous versions of the preset paper.
 This work is supported in part by a Grant-in-Aid for Scientific Research~23540330.